rihemebh/Kerberos-project/README.md

 172.21.0.3      server.insat.tn server
 ```

-To test if everything is working properly try the command of each sub-domain:
+To test if everything is working properly try this command on each sub-domain:
 ```
 host kdc.insat.tn
 ```